Ineth/mjr-frontend-angular-tips/slides.md

 ## Dynamic base ref

-When the app is hosted after a reverse proxy
+When the app is hosted after reverse proxy or virtual path

 ```
 http://server.com/myApp